If you are on holiday in Malaga and you are a nature lover, you should not miss a visit to the spectacular rock formations of El Torcal in Antequera.

 Tips for visiting El Torcal

-• As we mentioned before, you have to take into account the change in temperature at altitude, especially if you come from the Costa del Sol.
+You have to take into account the change in temperature at altitude, especially if you come from the Costa del Sol.
 As a rule of thumb, for every 100 metres the air cools down by 1ºC.

 This means that even in the middle of summer it is a good idea to bring some warm clothes with you.